 As with all musculoskeletal injuries the neurovascular status of the distal limb should be assessed.
-Specifically median, radial and ulnar nerve sensory and motor function should be tested along with palpation of the radial and ulnar pulses.
+Specifically median, radial and ulnar nerve sensory and motor functions should be tested, along with palpation of the radial and ulnar pulses.

 Figure 5: Normal elbow xray